Edmund Muskie: Historical evaluations

 Bronze bust of Muskie looking upwards, a part of the Edmund S. Muskie Archives.

 Historical evaluations of Edmund Muskie focus on the impact his actions and legislation had in the United States and the greater world.
-His accomplishments in his home state have had him noted as one of the most influential politicians in the history of Maine.
-Depending on the metric he is coupled with Hannibal Hamlin and James Blaine as the three most important politicians from Maine.
+His accomplishments in his home state made him one of the most influential politicians in the history of Maine.
+Depending on the metric he is mentioned with Hannibal Hamlin and James Blaine as one of the three most important politicians from Maine.
 Muskie occupied all offices available in the Maine political system excluding state senator and United States representative.
 His political status in Maine is generally perceived favorably.
-During his four-year term as Governor of Maine he initiated a constitutional amendment, invested heavily in infrastructure, and institutionalized economic development—effectively bringing Maine into the Golden Age of Capitalism.
+During his four-year term as governor of Maine he initiated a constitutional amendment, invested heavily in infrastructure, and institutionalized economic development—effectively bringing Maine into the Golden Age of Capitalism.
 Muskie ended the "as Maine goes, so goes the nation" political sentiment in the United States by moving Maine's general election date to November instead of September.
 He preserved the cultural integrity of the state by endowing the Maine State Museum which was seen as critical to his public perception.
-Although economic expansionism was historically seen negatively by the people of Maine, Muskie's policies were seen favorably as they were coupled with environmental provisions.
-His advocation for minimum wage increases, increased labor protections, and sales tax exemptions boosted consumer spending.
+Although economic expansion was historically seen negatively by the people of Maine, Muskie's policies were received favorably as they were coupled with environmental provisions.
+His advocacy of minimum wage increases, increased labor protections, and sales tax exemptions boosted consumer spending.
 Muskie has been widely characterized as the catalyst for the political renaissance of the Democratic Party in Maine.
 His election to the governorship signaled a fracturing of the Republican Party in the state and nearly tripled the number of Democrats in Maine between 1954 and 1974.

 Since Muskie left office as the U.S. Secretary of State, writers, historians, scholars, political analysts and the general public have debated his legacy.
 Particular emphasis is placed on his impact in the environmentalist and civil rights movement, bureaucratic advancement, and diplomacy.
 Overall supporters of Muskie point to an expansion of environmental protection, preservation, and security.
 Numerous historians have noted him as "the father of the 1960s environmental movement in America".
 His accomplishments in environmentalism established two of the foremost measures in U.S. environmental policy: the Clean Water Act Amendments of 1972 and 1977 and Clean Air Act Amendments of 1970 and 1977.
 His contributions to the Clean Air Act were so great that the bill was nicknamed the "Muskie Act".
 These two laws have been credited as the first major step to launching the wider environmentalism movement both in the U.S. and to some extent, the rest of the Free World.
 Harvard University law professor Richard Lazarus summarized Muskie's legislative legacy with the following: